 Recommendation for Credential

 Upon successfully completing all coursework and the exit interview, the candidate may apply to be recommended to the CTC for the Pupil Personnel Services credential in School Psychology (PPSP).
 To apply for the credential, candidates complete the Recommendation Form on the SOE Services MyUMassGlobal site.
-Once the recommendation is made by the Teacher Accreditation Department (TAD) candidates can submit the credential fee to the CTC for the credential.
+Once the recommendation is made by the Office of Credentials and Clinical Practice (OCCP) candidates can submit the credential fee to the CTC for the credential.

 Degree Requirements